Q. What is my PIN number?

 5. Text books

-NOTE: If the library cannot use a donated item in our collection, it might be sold in one of the Library Friends book sales.
+NOTE: If the library cannot use a donated item in our collection, it might be sold in one of the Friends of the Library book sales.
 In any event, your donations benefit the library, and we thank you for thinking of us.

 Q. I am going on vacation; is it possible to get a longer check-out period?

-A. Yes, all you need to do is to tell the clerk at the Circulation desk that you are going on vacation, and will need the materials for a specific period of time.
+A. Yes, all you need to do is to tell the clerk at the Circulation Desk that you are going on vacation, and will need the materials for a specific period of time.
 Most of the time we can accommodate your request, depending on the length of time requested, and the popularity of the item or items.
+However, if the item was inter-loaned from another library, you will have to request a longer loan period through the owning library.

 Q. May I check out the books that are on display in the lobby?